wikimedia/WikiContrib/backend/WikiContrib/Install.md

 virtualenv WMWikiContrib
 ```

-The above command creates a virtual environment named `VMWikiContrib`.
+The above command creates a virtual environment named `WMWikiContrib`.
 It creates a directory named `WMWikiContrib` in the current directory.
 It is recommended to create a virtual environment in `backend` directory.
 You have successfully created a virtual environment, But you need to activate it now

 To activate the virtual environment, type the following command (in the same directory where `WMWikiContrib` is located):
 ```commandline